Shruti1925/Nova-Voice-Assistant/README.md

 # Nova-Voice-Assistant
-It's a project made by using python
+It's a voice assistant project made by using python.